-Research: I am a complex trait geneticist and cardiovascular epidemiologist with a laboratory in the Cardiovascular Research Center and Center for Human Genetic Research at Massachusetts General Hospital and Harvard Medical School.
+Research: I am a complex trait geneticist and cardiovascular epidemiologist with a laboratory in the Cardiovascular Research Center and Center for Genomic Medicine at Massachusetts General Hospital and Harvard Medical School.
 I am an Associate Member of the Broad Institute.

 Training: I studied English at Dartmouth College (BA, 1991) and medicine at Columbia University College of Physicians and Surgeons (MD, 1996, AOA).
 From 1996 to 2002, I trained in internal medicine and cardiology, as well as served as chief medical resident at the Massachusetts General Hospital.
 I completed a postdoctoral fellowship in complex trait genetics at the Broad Institute of Harvard and MIT and in cardiovascular epidemiology at the Framingham Heart Study.
 I studied quantitative analytical methods at the Harvard School of Public Health (MPH).